-Issue Input/Assumption Assessment of Appropriateness OPERATING EXPE NSES Employee Benefits ↑ 3% in 2020/21 ↑ 1.5% in 2021/22 ↑ 2% per annum thereafter Understated given a combination of required resourcing to meet increasing compliance and service requirements and annual pay increases Materials and Services + Other ↑ 2% in 2020/21-2022/23 ↑ 1% in 2023/24 ↑ 1.6% per annum thereafter Understated given required resourcing to meet increasing compliance and service requirements and proposed capital projects Depreciation ↑ 0.7% in 2020/21 ↑ 1.0-1.2% per annum thereafter Understated given the outcomes of the recent revaluation which could increase depreciation by around \$2 million per annum Necessary capital projects are also not incorporated within the long-term financial forecasts and will flow through to significantly higher depreciation outcomes Borrowing Costs nil Appropriate as long as Commonwealth funding is available to fund the necessary capital projects
+Issue Input/Assumption Assessment of Appropriateness Materials and Services + Other ↑ 2% in 2020/21-2022/23 ↑ 1% in 2023/24 ↑ 1.6% per annum thereafter Understated given required resourcing to meet compliance and service requirements and proposed capital projects Depreciation ↑ 0.7% in 2020/21 ↑ 1.0-1.2% per annum thereafter Understated given the outcomes of the recent revaluation which could increase depreciation by around \$2 million per annum, an increase of 46% on the budgeted value in 2020/21 Necessary capital projects are also not incorporated within the long-term financial forecasts and will flow through to significantly higher depreciation outcomes Borrowing Costs nil Appropriate as long as Commonwealth funding is available to fund the necessary capital projects

-Overall, current long-term financial forecasts are not considered to provide an appropriate representation of NIRC's likely financial performance due to a combination of an underestimation of the resources required to meet increasing compliance and service requirements and the exclusion of large capital projects considered essential to sustainable occupancy and service provision on the island.
+Overall, current long-term financial forecasts are not considered to provide an appropriate representation of NIRC's likely financial performance due to a combination of an underestimation of the resources required to meet compliance and service requirements and the exclusion of large capital projects considered essential to sustainable occupancy and service provision on the Island.
 Further, the \$2 million increase in depreciation arising from the recent asset revaluation exercise will place considerable financial pressure on NIRC without revenues increasing by a similar amount or some of these assets being divested.